 Unofficial Ambassadors to Indonesia

-- Teaching English to primary and high school students
+- Teaching English to middle and high school students and running after-school club

 Comprised of more than 17,500 islands in the Pacific Ocean, Indonesia is home to the world’s largest Muslim population.
 Indonesia has long been an important center for trade in Southeast Asia and as a result, it has absorbed many different cultural influences over the centuries.
 Today, Indonesia is a diverse mix of ethnic and linguistic groups, as well as a burgeoning center for business and tourism.

-Still, Indonesia is grappling with a range critical development needs, including widespread poverty and environmental degradation.
-For instance, data from the United Nations Development Program indicates that roughly 14% of Indonesians (or more than 32 million people) are living on less than $1.50 a day.
-International groups have also pointed a rising rates of homelessness and a lack of clean drinking water in many communities.
+Still, Indonesia is grappling with a range of critical development needs, including widespread poverty and environmental degradation.
+For instance, data from the United Nations Development Program indicates that roughly 14% of Indonesians (more than 32 million people) are living on less than $1.50 a day.
+International groups have also pointed to rising rates of homelessness and a lack of clean drinking water in many communities.

 While tourism and international business remain some of the country’s primary economic drivers, there remains a pressing need for qualified instructors able to teach English or other foreign languages to workers.
 This need is particularly urgent among young people.
 In fact, a 2012 survey for the World Bank found that although many Indonesian employers consider English an important skill, more than 15 percent of young workers lack a substantial understanding of the language.